sammorrisdesign/interactive-feed/README.md

 ### Testing
 Once you've added a publication to the config you can run `npm run test --publication="The New York Times"` to test it (only with the name of your publication instead).
 This will check the feeds but not actually tweet/toot anything.
 If you're happy with it, make a PR!

 You can also use `npm run audit` to check the "health" of each publication.
 This will tell you whether a publication is still present in the config, whether articles have been picked up for them, and if possible, when the last article was published.
+This will also sort the config alphabetically and update the list of publications on this page.